-Section \ref{sec:the-proof} is devoted to the proof of Theorem \ref{thm:bh cyclic} in full generality, where we fully circumvent the challenges described in Sections \ref{retrace} and \ref{sect:partial}.
+Section \ref{sec:the-proof} is devoted to the proof of Theorem \ref{thm:bh cyclic} in full generality, where we circumvent the challenges described in Section \ref{sect:obstacle} as well as Appendix \ref{sect:appendix}.
 Different from the classical argument, we shall prove Bohnenblust--Hille inequalities for general cyclic groups \eqref{ineq:bh cyclic} by reducing the problem to $\Om_2^n$ \eqref{ineq:bh boolean}.
 The reduction is technical.
-One technique gives good constants when the order $N$ is prime, while the other technique yields the result for all $N>2$ but the constant becomes worse.
-Our proof strategy in this paper is also different from that of our previous work \cite{SVZ} establishing the partial results aforementioned.
+One technique gives good constants when the order $K$ is prime, while the other technique yields the result for all $K>2$ but the constant becomes worse.
+Our proof strategy in this paper is also different from that of an earlier version of our previous work \cite{SVZ} establishing the partial results aforementioned.

-In Section \ref{sect:applications}, we will discuss several applications, including results about Sidon constants, juntas, learning bounded low-degree functions and a noncommutative Bohnenblust--Hille inequality for matrices whose degree is low in Heisenberg--Weyl basis.
+In Section \ref{sect:applications}, we discuss several applications, including results about Sidon constants, juntas, learning bounded low-degree functions and a noncommutative Bohnenblust--Hille inequality for matrices whose degree is low in the Heisenberg--Weyl basis.

-In the following, the implicit constants $C_N, C(d,N)...$ may differ from line to line.
+In the following, the implicit constants $C_K, C(d,K)...$ may differ from line to line.